Friday, February 19, 2016

 Walking down Karl-Liebknecht-Straße, I took a picture of the town hall.
 I went in, bought a small brochure about Babelsbergs historische Mitte (Babelsberg's historical center), and felt hungry.
 Continuing my walk, I passed a restaurant called Domus.
 Although they announced Babelsberger Küche (Babelsberg cooking), their first dish on the menu was Mexikanischer Feuertopf (Mexican fire pot).

-In fact, the coffee pot I ordered was not light at all, being topped with whipped cream and strangely enough decorated as the Leonardo Dark coffee.
+In fact, the coffee pot I ordered was not light at all, topped with whipped cream and, strangely enough, decorated to look like the Leonardo Dark coffee.

 While enjoying coffee and cake, I opened the brochure.
 The first thing I learned was that there is no old Babelsberg, for, until 1938, the place had been called Nowawes, a corruption of Czech Nová Ves, meaning a new village.
-The Nazis did not like the name because of its Slavic origin and ordered that an existing villa district called Neubabelsberg be combined with old Nowawes to form the town of Babelsberg.
+The Nazis disliked the name because of its Slavic origin and ordered that the existing villa district of Neubabelsberg be combined with the old Nowawes to form the town of Babelsberg.
 How come?

 As usual, Frederick the Great did not care what his subjects believed.
-In 1750 he gave Czech Hussite refugees being spinners and weavers, a new home in Prussia near his residence in Potsdam.
+In 1750, he gave Czech Hussite refugees, who were spinners and weavers, a new home in Prussia near his residence in Potsdam.
 When asked how the center of the new colony should look, the king took off his famous tricorne hat and threw it on the table, saying, "Like this!"

 Ordnance map of 1835 showing Nowawes (in German Neuendorf).